Contents

 Although the existing editor works well enough, a more sophisticated editor would be useful for large projects.
 It should be possible to change to the ACE editor.
 I made minor changes in the markdown mode to work with hash tagged field names, adding json submode, etc. Another interesting approach would be the Hallo editor.

-provide many additional facilities for
+Clearly tools like kanso provide many additional facilities for

-deploying a CouchApp
+deploying a CouchApp.

-Many of these capabilities could be included in pry
+Many of these capabilities could be included in pry.

 But before implementing more capabilities, I will try using